TREVOR MATTEA

 Field Trip Drawing Exemplars

-Following each of our field trips, guest speakers, or special lessons, I ask students to create a visual reflection as a Google Drawing in addition to their written reflections to further encourage them to contextualize their learning.
+After each field trip, guest speaker presentation, or special lesson, I ask students to create a visual reflection using Google Drawings, in addition to their written reflections, to further encourage them to contextualize their learning.

 • Home